 Hopkins summer festivals

-Hopkins Raspberry Festival: The festival includes Family Day in Central Park with art activities, fireworks and other entertainment and a Grande Day Parade.
-Learn more about the Hopkins Raspberry Festival.
-July 11-19, 2020.
-VIRTUAL EVENT IN 2020
+The festival includes Family Day in Central Park with art activities, fireworks and other entertainment and a Grande Day Parade.
+July 14-18, 2021.

 Minnetonka parks – summer events